 Notwithstanding anything that may be to the contrary in this E-Path Service Schedule and the MSA, for Non-Standard Service and whenever facilities (e.g., conduit, riser, local loop route, minimum point of entry (“MPOE"), space, power, etc.) are not available, including when facilities are discovered to be not available during a site visit, Services are not available via this Service Schedule.
 To obtain Non-Standard Service and when facilities are not available, Customer must use the process described in Section 5.3.

-Process for Non-Standard Service and When Facilities are Not Available.
+Process for Non-Standard Service and When Facilities are Not Available

 To order Non-Standard Service, Customer must submit to Frontier a request, including any pertinent information needed by Frontier to respond to the request.
 If Customer submits an ASR for a Service and receives a notification that special construction is required, Frontier will provide a quotation for special construction, unless Customer cancels its request before receipt of a quotation.